talmolab/sleap/docs/guides/bonsai.md

 The `PredictSinglePose` module will predict the poses for single instance models.
 This module also has two fields: the `ModelFileName` field and the `TrainingConfig` field.
 The `TrainingConfig` field expects the path to the training config JSON file for the single instance model.
 The `ModelFileName` field expects the path to the `frozen_graph.pb` file in the `exported/model/path` folder.

 ### Connecting the modules
-Right click on the `FileCapture` module and select **Create Connection**.
+Right-click on the `FileCapture` module and select **Create Connection**.
 Now click on the required SLEAP module to complete the connection.

 ![Bonsai module connection ](../_static/bonsai-connection.jpg)